ucan-wg/go-ucan/pkg/container/SPEC.md

 UCAN tokens, regardless of their kind ([Delegation], [Invocation], [Revocation], [Promise]) MUST be first signed and serialized into DAG-CBOR bytes according to their respective specification.
 As the token's CID is not part of the serialized container, any CID returned by this operation is to be ignored.

-All the tokens' bytes MUST be assembled in a [CBOR] array, which is then inserted as the value under the `ctn-v1` string key, in a CBOR map.
+All the tokens' bytes MUST be assembled in a [CBOR] array.
 The ordering of tokens in the array MUST NOT matter.
-Also, this array SHOULD NOT have duplicate entries.
+This array SHOULD NOT have duplicate entries.

+That array is then inserted as the value under the `ctn-v1` string key, in a CBOR map.
+There MUST NOT be other keys.

 For clarity, the CBOR shape is given below: